North Dakota Spousal Support Calculator

 Note: Modifications are not retroactive - they only apply from the filing date forward.
 Never stop paying court-ordered support without a new court order.

-What types of maintenance exist under the new law?
+What types of maintenance exist under the current law?

 North Dakota now recognizes: